 It is also worth mentioning that wearing a weighted vest may not work unless it is supported by other methods provided by an occupational therapist.

-Uses of Weighted vest for autism
+Uses of a weighted vest

 There is no harm in trying a weighted vest on a child with autism.
 However, there are some tips to ensure the safety and comfort of the child while wearing this kind of vest.